ERGO PINK FEST 2020

 Ergo Arts Theatre is happy to announce its 3rd annual Ergo Pink Fest (a four-day festival in May 2020 that supports develops and showcases the works of women playwrights and playwrights of marginalized gender identities).
 This is a juried event of plays that pass the Bechdel-Wallace Test (modified to include non-binary and transgender characters).
 The Festival will feature new submissions to be juried by a panel of theatre artists, as well as other unproduced works from women and non-binary playwrights across Canada.

 WHAT we are looking for

-Ergo Arts Theatre is looking for One-Act and Full-Length Plays about women and non-binary individuals.
+Ergo Arts Theatre is looking for One-Act and Full-Length Plays about women and individuals of marginalized genders.
 Plays must include the following criteria:

 Must be an unproduced, original work